The Biggest Loser season 2: Week 9

 Everyone goes into the weigh in room with Caroline, who tells them that the duos are dissolved and they would be individuals.
 The two people who are below the yellow line (having the lowest percentage cumulative weight loss) will be up for elimination.
 Two people get a showdown, while one contestant gets a new look to surprise everyone.

 At the challenge, each player had to stand on those platforms and jump while the bars will swing around the contestants.
 The last contestant won immunity and the fitness bike.
 Matt won.

 In the weigh-in, Matt gain 12 pounds (+4.72).
 Andrea lost 5 pounds (2.72).
 Seth lost 13 pounds (5.60%).
 Suzy lost 10 pounds (5.56%).
 Shannon lost 8 pounds.
 Jeff lost 14 pounds.
 Andrea and Shannon pushing her below the yellow line.

 At the elimination, Suzy votes for Shannon, Seth votes for Shannon, Jeff votes for Andrea, and Matt votes for Shannon.
+Since arriving at the ranch, Shannon has lost a total of 87 lbs.

 Week 10

 Bob is disappointed when the house voted to keep Andrea or Suzy here and Shannon went home.

 At the challenge, players had to grab one of those poles and hold on tight and rise into air and leaving the player above the water, the contestant wins by hangs on the longest wins.
 Andrea won the challenge.
 But there was no Immunity up to grabs.
 The winner get a night stay at a fancy-part hotel and give two pounds.

 At the weigh-in, Suzy lost 4 pounds (2.35%).
 Seth lost 8 pounds (3.65%).
 Andrea lost 3 pounds (1.68%) and Jeff lost 3 pounds (1.11%) pushing them below the yellow line.
 Matt lost 26 pounds (9.77%) becoming this week's Biggest Loser.

 At the elimination, Matt & Suzy votes for Jeff.
+At home, Jeff is reduced further to 240 lbs.